NightShade256/Photon/README.md

 ## Changelog

-### v1.1a
+### v1.2a

-1. Fix a bug in the `music` cog.
-2. Add error handlers to the `photon`, `notes` cogs.
+1. Fix a bug in the `music` cog where even if there were no nodes connected, no error message would be displayed to the user.

-3. Fix a incorrect type hint in the `music` cog.
-4. Fix a bug where the event loop would get closed before closure of the database pool and the aiohttp web session.
+2. Add cooldowns to many commands that are resource intensive, by which I mean commands that do database queries and web requests.
+(A hint for a eventual event that will take place soon!)

-5. Disable a bunch of false positive pylint errors.
+3. Disable a false positive pylint error in `events` cog.

+4. Add a global error handler so that cooldown errors would be conveyed properly.

+5. Fix a bug where anyone, even those who did not have any permission, could create a poll in a guild.
+   Also made it so that poll creation confirmation message will auto-delete itself in five seconds.

+6. Fixed incorrect textwrapping in the `covid` and `covindia` commands.
+Also add commas to the values in the `covid` command.

-6. **Feature-wise** no change has been made to the bot.
+7. **Feature-wise** no change has been made to the bot.

 Be sure to visit the [wiki](https://github.com/NightShade256/Photon/wiki) which has additional information regarding the features and implementation of Photon.
 As my country is under lockdown due to the ongoing COVID-19 pandemic, I have a lot of free time, hence you can expect daily updates to the code, to increase stability, intuitiveness, performance.